A Definition Of SEO

 An optimiser wants to make your site as accessible, as content rich and as relevant and reputable as possible to satisfy Google.
 It is really all about building QUALITY into your online marketing in 2014 – this is what Google wants to reward.
 Google is very aggressive when it comes to discovering manipulation, and they are very good at it.

 If you want to learn more about this exciting marketing opportunity, you can check out our online tutorial , or our free PDF EBook, or have a look at one of our primers to some of the areas I am asked most about, including search engine submission, Pagerank, title tags, meta tags, header tags, keyword use, keyword density, internal links, redirecting non-WWW to WWW, ALT tags, search engine friendly urls, keywords in bold or italic, valid HTML & CSS, 301 redirects, duplicate content and broken links.
 You should also be aware about Google policies on unnatural links pointing to your site.
+I go on a bit as you can see.

 You can also quickly test your site using our free seo tool.